WE ARE CURRENTLY CLOSED FOR SUBMISSIONS. THANK YOU TO EVERYONE WHO SUBMITTED A MANUSCRIPT - WE WILL BE IN TOUCH SHORTLY.

 Erotica.
 Sex, all good.
 Eroticism in the story, fine with us.
 Gratuitous kinkiness in the place of substance, not fine.

 - Predictable genre fiction.
 So a book about moody vampire teenagers called Twiglet won't fly.
-You can lay off the all-powerful rings that need to be thrown in the forge they were made in as well.
+You can lay off the all-powerful tings that need to be thrown in the forge they were made in as well.

-Pitches and promissory notes with fragments and incomplete books aren't for us either.
+Pitches and promissory notes with fragments and incomplete books aren't for us.
 No writer ever nailed a book on their first draft, so if you're still writing it you've got some way to go before you should be submitting it.
 Chin up, we're not being mean; we're saving you the disappointment of a rejection.

 I still have questions!

 Have you read all of this?
 Be honest now.
 Are you planning on sending us a submission?
-Check if we're open at the top of the page: if we are send it over; if we're not, we aren't looking for anything at this time.
+Check if we're open at the top of the page: if we are send it over; if we're not, don't send us one.
+We won't read it.

 If it's about anything else, email us: email@example.com